Hadlow Road railway station

 Hadlow Road railway station is a Grade II listed heritage railway station and museum in Willaston, on the Wirral Way footpath.
-It has been restored to have the look and feel of the day the station was permanently closed to passengers in 1956.
+The station permanently closed to passengers in 1956; however, it has been restored to have the look and feel of the time.
 It has an authentic ticket office, waiting room and telephone box.
 Formerly the museum was a working railway station on the single track Hooton to West Kirby branch of the Birkenhead Railway, on the Wirral Peninsula, Cheshire.
 The station is owned by Cheshire West and Chester Council, and Friends of Hadlow Road Station (FHRS) help to maintain and develop the station as a community resource.

 History

 The Birkenhead Railway, owned jointly by the Great Western Railway (GWR) and London and North Western Railway (LNWR), opened a single-track branch line from Hooton to Parkgate on 1 October 1866, which included a station at Willaston with a train passing place.
 An extension to West Kirby was completed twenty years later.

-It was named Hadlow Road Station because there are 2 villages named Willaston in Cheshire and the name Willaston railway station had already been taken by the time of Hadlow Road's opening.
+It was named Hadlow Road Station because there are two villages named Willaston in Cheshire and the name Willaston railway station had already been taken by the time of Hadlow Road's opening.

 The main station building is on the eastbound platform towards Hooton, whereas a smaller waiting shelter stands on the westbound platform towards West Kirby.
 At the western end of both platforms was a level crossing with rather large gates; this was due to the angle at which the road crossed the railway lines.

 Hadlow Road railway station closed to passengers on 17 September 1956.
 The track continued to be used for freight transportation and driver training for another six years, closing on 7 May 1962.
 The tracks were lifted two years later.